AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

     gcc hello.c main.c -o build/main.elf -std=c11 -DDEBUG
 ```

-`build/main.elf` is the **target** (this is the most important concept for both makefile and CMake).
+`build/main.elf` is the **target** (which is the most important concept for both makefile and CMake).
 For every target in the makefile script, `make` will check whether it exists and execute the command if the target doesn't exist.

 `hello.c` and `main.c` are the **dependencies**. `make` will also execute the command if these files are changed since last build.
 If we have a dependency tree, only building necessary files will save a lot of time.

 Command is just command.
 Notice it has to be a `tab` before the command and cannot be `whitespace`.

-Now we know the 2 conditions for a command to run: target doesn't exist or dependencies are changed.
+Now we know the 2 conditions for a command to run: **target doesn't exist or dependencies are changed**.
 We can write some interesting makefile scripts.

 If the target is not created by the command, then this command will run every time we `make` because the target is always missing.
 For example: